Spark Program | CKB Wallet Behaviour Intelligence

 Model development and evaluation 30 hrs Dataset preparation, model training, model evaluation, classification pipeline

-API and dashboard implementation 25 hrs REST API development, dashboard implementation, model serving integration
+API implementation 25 hrs REST API development, model serving integration

-Testing, deployment and documentation 25 hrs QA testing, deployment, documentation, demo preparation and final reporting
+Documentation and open-source release 15 hrs QA testing, deployment, documentation, demo preparation and final reporting

 Infrastructure & Deployment Costs